dchen71/2019fa-pset-final-dchen71/README.md

 ![metagenomics dag](images/pipeline.png)

+*download_data*: Airflow uses boto3 behind the scenes to handle the requests.
+This task pulls configuration variables which are passed as context variables into a function to do the job.
+The paths are created via os to not be hard coded and list comprehension is used to keep the downloading task clean.
+*parse_filename*: To pass information between tasks, airflow has something called a xcom.
+Airflow also uses jinja2 behind the scenes to help template text fields.
+In this task, I am simply calling Bash to parse a name using the jinja2 templating engine to pass downstream.
+*kneaddata*: In order to keep an absolute version lock of package versions and dependencies, Docker was used here.
+This uses os to manage the paths to mount in docker and jinja templating to pull the xcom variable defined earlier in the pipeline.
+*merge_paired_end_reads*: This is a necessary step for humann2.
+Humann2 does not natively handle paired end reads and recommend combining two output files from kneaddata.
+This just uses jinja2.
+*humann2*: This task also uses docker in order to version lock the package to ensure that it is idempotent.
+This similarly uses os to manage paths and jinja2 to help template the xcom variable.
+*upload_to_s3*:  Similar to the download_data task, this is using boto3 to help manage the uploading of data.
+This will upload all of the files made by kneaddata and humann2 including useful data hidden it what the algorithm considers a temp directory.
+This uses a combinations of list comprehension, os.path, and the context variable in order to find files and upload them to a bucket and directory structure.

 **Design Goals**:
 * The dag needs to depend on all elements of the past run
   * eg. Data needs to download, preprocess, etc